-Buildings may move over time, causing the doors to become difficult to operate.
-Your Centor Integrated Door has a number of adjustments that can be made to compensate for this.
+Buildings may move over time, causing doors and windows to become difficult to operate.
+Your Centor Integrated Door or Window has a number of adjustments that can be made to compensate for this.
 Do not use force to overcome poor operation issues.

-Please contact your builder or your Centor dealer for assistance if a problem arises.
+Please contact your builder or your Centor Integrated Dealer for assistance if a problem arises.